OpenHamAwards/open-ham-awards/README.md

 ## License

-This project will be licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text).
+This project will be licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html#license-text) license.